Impact review cycles

 Writing effective feedback & self reviews

-Self reviews and peer feedback are crucial inputs to our bi-annual 360 Impact Review Cycle.
+Self reviews and peer feedback are crucial inputs to our annual 360 Impact Review Cycle.
 Effective feedback is specific, and actionable.
 Great examples of accomplishments include a brief outline of the situation, response to the situation, and overall impact of the result.

 Your manager is also a great resource if you have any questions about how to write your self review or give feedback to a teammate.